Friday, January 20, 2017

 Wild from Alaska—my taste buds buzzed into singing,

-But the stupid phone in the kitchen rang, yanking me.
+But the stupid phone in the kitchen rang, yanking.

 I dropped my creamy spoon and rushed through the open door--

 Wrong number!
-Frustrated, I slammed down the white thing,
+Frustrated, I slammed down the white ringer,

 Tended to nagging errands clanging for attention;

 Oh, no!
 I rushed back into the aromatic room of the computer

 And there crouched Fizzy, our calico, her cream-rootbeer

 Mugged head raised pleased, above the scent-wafted white saucer,

 Just ‘fin-ished’--her pink tongue wiping those smiling choppers.